-In her new book, Yoga for Warriors, Beryl Bender Birch illustrates how yoga is as a healing tool for Post Traumatic Stress (PTS), the physiological response many veterans experience upon returning home from a war zone.
+In her book, Yoga for Warriors, Beryl Bender Birch illustrates how yoga is as a healing tool for Post Traumatic Stress Disorder (PTSD), the physiological response many veterans experience upon returning home from a war zone.
 Birch, the cofounder of Give Back Yoga Foundation, has personally provided yoga as a healing technique for PTS since 2001 in response to the 9/11 attacks.

 This book is timed to coincide with the new wave of yoga therapy for returning veterans which reflects the scientific research (via veterans hospitals and active military settings) that the body and mind can have a positive impact on the healing process.